How To Dress So That Everyone Knows Your Chinese Zodiac Animal

 Take matters into your own hands and dress to let the world know where you stand!
 This handy guide will help you build a wardrobe that revolves around your zodiac animal.
-Even the most unobservant person will be able to figure out exactly what makes up your personality, if you just incorporate these simple fashion choices into your daily attire.

 The lucky colors for someone born in the Year of the Ox are red, blue, and purple.
 Layer these vibrant shades by making full use of accessories and outerwear.